michaelehmke/michaelehmke.github.io/_posts/2019-07-24-smtp-header-injection.md

 	--right here--
 	this is also not displayed

-The Content-Type above is defined as mutlipart/mixed and the boundary parameter is defined immediately afterwards to be "right here".
-When marking the boundaries in the body, the boundary name must be preceded by two hyphen ("-") characeters.
+The Content-Type above is defined as `mutlipart/mixed` and the boundary parameter is defined immediately afterwards to be `right here`.
+When marking the boundaries in the body, the boundary name must be preceded by two hyphen (`"-"`) characeters.
 Then any additional headers may be defined for that section on the following lines, but an empty line must precede the body contents of the section after the boundary or headers.
 The end of the message is designated with an ending boundary that has two hypens before and after the boundary name.
 This denotes that there are no more body parts to follow and anything afterwards will not be displayed in the email.
 This can be taken advantage of to fully take control of the body's contents when injecting a message from the header.

 The result from the previous example where a message was injected into the body from the header: